What is a Stress Fracture of The Foot?

 What Are The Symptoms of Stress Fractures in the Foot?

-Pain is the main symptom of a stress factor.
+Pain is the main symptom of a stress fracture.
 When you put weight upon the fracture, the pain will increase.

 Other symptoms of stress fractures to the feet and ankles include: